Pregnancy SmartSiteTM

 Information

 The cervix is the lower end of the womb (uterus).
 It is at the top of the vagina.
 It is about 2.5 to 3.5 centimeters (1 to 1.3 inches) long.
 The cervical canal passes through the cervix.
 It allows blood from a menstrual period and a baby (fetus) to pass from the womb into the vagina.
-The sperm travel from the vagina up the cervical canal into the uterine cavity, then into the fallopian tubes to fertilize the egg.
+Sperm travel from the vagina up the cervical canal into the uterine cavity, then into the fallopian tubes to fertilize the egg.

 Conditions that affect the cervix include: